iot-edge-foundation/iot-edge-filewatcher/README.md

 * delimiter, a single character - Default ','
 * interval, the interval in milliseconds - Default 10000
 * searchPattern, the pattern mapped on filenames  - Default '*.txt'
-* renameExtension - the appended extension to prevent a file being read twice - Default '.old'
+* renameExtension, the appended extension to prevent a file being read twice - Default '.old'
+* lineDelay, delays the processing of the file for each line sent - Default 0

 ## Messages